1/2

 As seabird fallout season gets underway, the Hawaii Wildlife Center Opens in a new taband volunteers stand ready to assist.

-The Oahu Seabird Aid Program, run by the Hawaii island nonprofit, has returned to Honolulu for the second year with its rescue van to help the hundreds of downed seabirds, including wedge-tailed shearwaters, that accidentally descend during fallout season.
+The Oahu Seabird Aid Opens in a new tabProgram Opens in a new tab, run by the Hawaii island nonprofit, has returned to Honolulu for the second year with its rescue van to help the hundreds of downed seabirds, including wedge-tailed shearwaters, that accidentally descend during fallout season.

 Between now and December, many native seabirds on their first flights mistake artificial night lights for moonlight, which they use to guide them from their burrow to the sea.
 They end up on the ground, which is oftentimes fatal due to predators, including mongoose, cats and dogs, and vehicles.